your-comrade/snowpack-react-app/README.md

 # snowpack-react-app
-Basic React template based on Snowpack that can compile SASS.
+Basic React template based on Snowpack that can compile SASS and Pug.

 ```bash
 yarn # Type to install dependencies